ikondrat/logsVisualizer/README.md

 ## Prerequisites
 1. Shell
-2. Last [LTS on nodejs](https://nodejs.org/en/) as projects runs fully on ts-node for dev mode
+2. Last [LTS version of nodejs](https://nodejs.org/en/) as projects runs fully on ts-node for dev mode

 ## How to run